wumble/fronteers-workshop/1/src/site/editions.md

 ---
 layout: layouts/base.njk
-title: Editions
+title: All editions of the meetup
 ---

+## Listings

-## All editions of the meetups
+All the editions past and futureAll editions of the meetups

 <ul>
 {% for edition in collections.editions | reverse %}